Thank you for reading and reviewing! I hope you enjoy this chapter.

 "Why, anything for the one who stopped the war and brought our soldiers back home," the man bowed again, mirrored by his wife.

 Zuko was unsure on how to react to the sudden adoration.
 He was used to the indifferent and scornful looks—which were now abating—and now he was just getting used to the grateful looks he had been recently receiving.
 But adoration?
-He was not used to it.
+He was surprised by it.

 He noticed the others were staring curiously between him and the beaming couple, and he shrugged.
 He smiled when Katara gave him a grin and a look that said, 'Didn't I tell you?'